Sleeping rough is harmful and damaging to people's health.

 : 0300 500 0914

 Working with people sleeping rough on the streets

-Together with other councils, we work with St Mungo's, a homelessness organisation that helps people who are sleeping rough across the region.
+Together with other councils, we work with Sanctuary Housing, a social housing organisation that helps people across the UK.

 Severe weather – emergency accommodation